How To Apply for Child Disability Benefits in Arizona

 Eligibility Criteria for Childhood Disability Benefits

-Children may qualify for Social Security benefits based on their parent’s work history, provided the parent has accumulated sufficient Social Security credits.
+Children may qualify for Social Security benefits based on their parents’ work history, provided the parent has accumulated sufficient Social Security credits.

 The Social Security Administration (SSA) requires that your child have a medically determinable physical or mental condition that results in